 LISD uses various tools in the RTI process.
 Tools are varied based on student need.

-Renaissance Star Reading, Math, and Star Early Literacy (Universal screening & progress monitor tool K-8)
+Renaissance Star Reading and Math (Universal screening & progress monitor tool 3rd-9th)

 mClass Reading (DIBELS 8th Ed.) and Math (Universal screening & progress monitor tool K-2nd)